 The particle counting technique is specified in the legislation.
 This technique offers excellent sensitivity (for post DPF or GPF measurements where concentrations may be low) and commercially available instruments include the Horiba MEXA 1000 SPCS and the AVL 489 APC.

 However, the T10-90% response time of Euro 6 PN Counters is typically greater than 1 second.
 Due to the highly transient nature of particle emissions, particularly from GDI engines, this restricts their use in calibration of the engine / strategy for compliance, although the final certification testing must be performed with such a system.

 The DMS500 system is a non-certification system which uses a different technique to measure particle concentration.
-The DMS500 offers a T10-90% response time of 200ms, and is correspondingly able to give greater insight into transient calibration issues which contribute a significant proportion of the total emissions on cycle, while correlating with legislative measurements.
+The DMS500 offers a T10-90%response time of 200ms, and is correspondingly able to give insights into transient calibration issues which contribute a significant proportion of the total emissions on cycle, while correlating with legislative measurements.

-The DMS500 has been adopted by vehicle manufacturers and engine developers worldwide as a key tool to understand and reduce PN emissions, particularly from GDI engines.
+The DMS500 has been adopted by vehicle manufacturers and engine developers worldwide as a key tool to understand and reduce PN emissions, from Diesel, GDI and other fuels.

 - Measurement of the particle size / number spectrum from 5nm to 2.5μm

 - The fastest time response available: 10 Hz data, 200ms T10-90% response